 - Some HLW consists of other highly radioactive materials that are determined (consistent with existing law) to require permanent isolation.

 - The remaining HLW comprises the liquid and solid waste byproducts (containing significant concentrations of fission products) that remain after spent fuel is reprocessed to extract isotopes that can be used again as reactor fuel.
 Although commercial reprocessing is currently not practiced in the United States, the defense reprocessing programs at certain facilities managed by DOE do produce significant quantities of HLW.

-- Regulatory Authority and Responsibilities for WIR
+- Responsibilities for WIR

-- Criteria for WIR
+- Determination Process for WIR

 - Disposal Process for WIR